-After the successful completion of the first year and a half of course work, a student must choose a thesis advisor.
+After the successful completion of the first year and a half of course work, typically before February of the second year, a student must choose a thesis advisor.
 The role of the thesis advisor is:

-- 1. To assist with the design and implementation of a thesis project - 2.
-To fund the student's stipend beginning in the 22nd month of training - 3.
+1. To assist with the design and implementation of a thesis project

+- 2. To fund the student's stipend beginning in the 22nd month of training - 3.
 To assist the student in selecting suitable electives that would be most beneficial to his/her career goal - 4.
 To help the student form a Thesis Advisory Committee.